vitalie/webshot/README.md

 # Webshot

-Captures a web page as a screenshot using Poltergeist, Capybara and [PhantomJS](http://phantomjs.org/)
+Captures a web page as a screenshot using Poltergeist, Capybara and PhantomJS.

 ## Installation

-Download and install PhantomJS and then add PhantomJS to your PATH.
+Download and install [PhantomJS](http://phantomjs.org/) and then add PhantomJS to your PATH.
 Add this line to your application's Gemfile:

     gem "webshot"